caiks/WBOT02/README.md

 This is probably because the random frames have different centres, meaning that there are fewer, shorter bursts of similar frames.

-We can, perhaps, compensate for the lower growth by having larger active *histories* offline, but note that the kurtosis is more than twice the kurtosis of *model* 61, and the skew is much more negative, suggesting either that there are many more short paths or that there are many fewer long paths.
-In either case, feature detection is probably reduced.
-We can see this clearly if we compare the position map for *model* 61 -
+We can, perhaps, compensate for the lower growth by having larger active *histories* offline or by filtering hotspots by potential *likelihood*, but note that the kurtosis is more than twice the kurtosis of *model* 61, the hyper-kurtosis is larger, and the skew is much more negative, suggesting either that feature detection would be at least as good in a larger *model*.
+At this size of *model*, however, feature detection is probably reduced.
+We can see this if we compare the position map for *model* 61 -

 ![contour004_061_minent_position](images/contour004_061_minent_position.png)